University of Pittsburgh Internship Prep Program

 How long does it take to complete the Internship Prep Program?

 The time frame varies greatly from student to student and is dependent on their schedules and availability for appointments and workshops.
 On average, a student takes at least a full semester to complete all of the the program requirements.
 The more time you give yourself to apply and plan, the more opportunities will be available to you.

 What are the “related requirements” of the Internship Prep Program?

 The complete list of requirements can be found and tracked within the IPP checklist in Handshake.
+The requirements are helpful reminders to follow through in areas where many internship seekers fall short.
 Students are required to apply to and interview for internships for as long as they are seeking.
 The Internship Team is available to assist with all aspects of this process.

 Is it ever too late to start the Internship Prep Program?

 Getting to understand the duration of the recruitment process is a benefit to the IPP which is designed to help give you an edge.
 We recommend completing the IPP at least 2 to 3 semesters ahead of the term in which you want to intern to allow for plenty of time for the application and interview process.